 Of course, Instagram isn’t just about posts on the feed.
 For best results and maximum optimization, you should be scheduling your Stories and Reels content as well.
 Sked makes this simple.
 Let’s take a look.

 Using the Scheduler to Publish Stories

 The process to publish and schedule Stories on Sked isn’t too different to scheduling posts.

-Once you’ve chosen the right account and uploaded your media, toggle the Switch to story, Reel or IGTV post button to the right so it turns blue.
+Once you’ve chosen the right account and uploaded your media, toggle the Switch to story/Reel post button to the right so it turns blue.

 Choose Story from the dropdown.

 If your Story has an URL, you can also add that in here.
 Once you add in your link, it will appear as a clickable link below so you can make sure to check that it works.

 Sked also gives you the option to share this Story manually instead of automatically posting it on your behalf.
 If you’d like to do that, make sure to check the Publish story manually box.

 This is handy if you want to make use of Story features such as Stickers, emojis, GIFs, location tagging, hashtags etc, as these aren’t available on automatically published Stories.
 You can add in notes to yourself about this in the manual publishing box.

 Finally, once your content is ready, follow the same process as outlined above in the Posts section to save your post as a draft, add it to Queue, or schedule it for a specific date.